dft-dutoit/imat-machine-learning/README.md

 - **Coordination Analysis**: This modifier calculates the coordination number of each atom in your structure.
 This is useful for identifying the local environment of atoms in your structure.
 The cutoff here needs to be set to a value that is appropriate for your system, for Carbon, this would be $~\approx1.85~\mathrm\AA$.

 - **Identify Diamond Structure**: This modifier identifies the diamond structure in your system.
 This can be useful for identifying the presence of diamond atomic environments and their type in your quenched structures.

+## Workshop Tasks

+1. Make sure you can run the basic input in the folder `your-sim`.
+After running the existing simulation file, check the trajectory in OVITO and consider what you think will change if you change any of the following properties: Number of steps to quench, density of the initial structure, number of atoms in the cell.
+2. Now that you've run your first LAMMPS simulations, you can edit the input file, and study the structures which you generate as a result, considering how changes to the input affect the resulting structures.
+3. Prepare a short presentation (couple of slides) for Thursday afternoon to present the study that you completed on these small-scale cells.
+Try to make sure that no two people do *exactly the same* analysis.